 Each Trust furnishes annually to each income beneficiary a report containing a Schedule K-1 to IRS Form 1041 that indicates the income beneficiary's share for such year of the Trust's taxable income or loss and other tax items (including the Trust's allocated share of the taxable income or loss and other tax items of the Common Trust) for use in the preparation of the income beneficiary's income tax returns.
 The amount of income distributed to an income beneficiary of a Trust is determined in accordance with the Trust's Declaration of Trust and applicable Massachusetts law.
 For federal tax purposes, in contrast, the taxable income of a Trust and its income beneficiaries is determined in accordance with applicable federal income tax law.
 As a result, the Trustee expects that the amount of taxable income reported each year on an income beneficiary's Schedule K-1 will generally differ from the amount of net income distributed to the beneficiary.
 For example, distributions to income beneficiaries that are attributable to dividends received on non-U.S. investments subject to foreign tax withholding are generally based on the amount of dividends received net of such tax.
-However, an income beneficiary's allocable share of Trust dividends for federal tax purposes, as reported on the income beneficiary's Schedule K-1, will generally include the income beneficiary's allocable share of the foreign tax withheld.
-As a result, an income beneficiary's taxable income may exceed the amount of distributions received by the income beneficiary.
+However, an income beneficiary's allocable share of Trust dividends for federal tax purposes, as reported on the income beneficiary's taxable income may exceed the amount of distributions received by the income beneficiary.
 In such instance, an income beneficiary will generally be able to claim a federal income tax credit for the income beneficiary's allocable share of the foreign withholding tax.
 Where applicable, an income beneficiary's allocable share of this credit will be reported on the income beneficiary's Schedule K-1.

 Treatment of Trust Account Conversions and Grants to Other Charitable Organizations.
-Following the death of a Trust Account's last-surviving individual income beneficiary, neither the conversion of the Trust Account to a Charitable Account nor the subsequent granting of gifts to other qualified charitable organizations through the Charitable Account will entitle the Donor, the Donor Advisor or any other party to claim a charitable deduction.
+Following the death of a Trust Account's lastsurviving individual income beneficiary, neither the conversion of the Trust Account to a Charitable Account nor the subsequent granting of gifts to other qualified charitable organizations through the Charitable Account will entitle the Donor, the Donor Advisor or any other party to claim a charitable deduction.

 Contributions of Stock Acquired by Exercising Incentive Stock Options.
 A contribution to a Trust of stock acquired by exercising incentive stock options may be treated as a disqualifying disposition of the stock for purposes of Code Section 421(b) if the contribution occurs either within two years of the date upon which the options were granted or within one year of the date of exercise of the options.
 Donors who transfer stock acquired by exercising incentive stock options in a disqualifying disposition must treat as compensation (subject to taxation as ordinary income) the difference between the disposition price of the stock and the price at which the stock was acquired upon exercise of the option.
 A prospective Donor holding stock acquired by exercising incentive stock options should consult with his or her own tax advisors to determine if the contribution of such stock to a Trust will constitute a disqualifying disposition under Code Section 421(b).
-None of the Trusts, the Common Trust, the Gift Trust, the Board of Directors, Morgan Stanley, Eaton Vance, the Trustee, the Placement Agent, any other affiliates of Morgan Stanley or Eaton Vance, the Administrator or any Servicing Agent will be responsible for any taxes, loss or other damage incurred by a Donor as a result of any disqualifying disposition of stock acquired by exercising incentive stock options.
+None of the Trusts, the Common Trust, the Gift Trust, the Board of Directors, Morgan Stanley, Eaton Vance, the Trustee, the Placement Agent, any other affiliates of Morgan Stanley or Eaton Vance, or the Administrator will be responsible for any taxes, loss or other damage incurred by a Donor as a result of any disqualifying disposition of stock acquired by exercising incentive stock options.